 It has been recommended that I engage the services of an editor.
-One of my Christmas gifts for 2017 is that I now have a fabulous editor.
+I now have a fabulous editor.
 Her name is Deb Garny and she is outstanding.
 If you need editorial services or would like help improving the quality of your work, I highly recommend that you consider Deb.
 She may be reached at firstname.lastname@example.org

 I wish to thank Susan Sciullo for the referral to Tatum that changed my career and my life.
 I had known Susan for a long time.
 Much of our earlier interaction occurred while she was the CFO of Dekalb Medical Center in Atlanta.
 As is the all too frequent case, Susan was forced into a transition.
 During her hiatus, I recommended that she consider Tatum and I introduced her to Rich D’Amaro, the firm’s CEO at the time.
 Susan was hired and immediately engaged on a gig at Children’s Healthcare of Atlanta that lasted several years.
 A couple of years down the track, I was transitioning myself and I got a call from Susan.
 She went on to tell me how positive her experience with Tatum had been and referred me to Bishop Leatherberry.